BazsiBazsi0/EEG-ML/README.md

 The use of synthetic data upsampling significantly improved the performance of the machine learning model on the imbalanced EEG Motor Movement/Imagery Dataset.
 The individual results are in the "Results" folder.

+*Important Note: after I validated my results rigorously in 2023 and 2024 I discovered a severe error in the data filtration process which resulted the FCN-SMOTE combination to have inflated accuracy scores across all levels.
+Full post mortem to be released later.*

 ## Future Work

 Future work includes exploring different upsampling techniques and machine learning models to further improve the performance.
 Currently I'm working on getting things into a better shape including visuals.
 Docker deployment and a simple showcase jupyter notebook is also on the todo list.